 One of the most important strengths of the Five Domains is the clarity it provides that merely minimising or resolving negative physical or mental states does not necessarily result in positive welfare, but may only provide, at best, a neutral state.
 To have good welfare, animals need more than this.

-To help ensure animals have a ‘life worth living’ they must have the opportunity to have positive experiences, such as anticipation, satisfaction and satiation.
+To help ensure animals have a ‘a good life’ they must have the opportunity to have positive experiences, such as anticipation, satisfaction and satiation.
 To enable this, those responsible for the care of animals need to provide them with environments that not only allow, but encourage animals to express behaviours that are rewarding.
-This shift in understanding is the basis for the Five Domains model incorporating positive welfare states.
+This shift in understanding is the basis for the Five Domains model incorporating positive welfare states [2, 3, 4].
 You can read about this in detail here.

 Thus, the Five Domains provide a means of evaluating the welfare of an individual or group of animals in a particular situation, with a strong focus on mental well-being and positive experiences.
 The Five Domains also allow us to extend our thinking beyond the Five Freedoms to place even greater emphasis on providing opportunities for animals to be exposed to or engage in activities which provide positive experiences.

 Mellor DJ & Reid CSW (1994) Concepts of animal well-being and predicting the impact of procedures on experimental animals.
 In Improving the Well-Being of Animals in the Research Environment; Australian and New Zealand Council for the Care of Animals in Research and Teaching (ANZCCART): Glen Osmond, SA, Australia, pp. 3–18.